8 Smart Things to Do Before Claiming a Powerball Jackpot

 It's a good idea to look for professionals who have experience managing windfalls.
 Forbes has a list of questions to ask to ensure you find the right professional for you.

-Aside from professionals to deal with your money, you might want to consider hiring a therapist.
+Aside from professionals to deal with your money, also consider hiring a therapist.
 You might be surprised by the emotions that surround winning a big lottery prize and the strain it can put on your personal relationships.

 You might feel stressed, overwhelmed, or even guilty for winning when someone else might have deserved it more.
 You might feel betrayed by so-called friends who let your money change their feelings toward you.
 A therapist can help you deal with these emotions in a healthy way, before they start getting you down.

 6. Think About Your Options When Claiming Your Powerball Jackpot

 When you win a Powerball jackpot, you need to decide whether to receive a lump-sum or annuity payout.
 There is no one right answer; the correct decision depends on your personality and financial situation.

 Consult with your financial advisors to help you determine the right course of action.

 7. Write Down Your Goals and Dreams

 Dreaming about what you would do with a huge Powerball payout is an exciting part of playing the lottery... and you don't have to wait for a win to do it.
 If you actually win that jackpot, you'll have the chance to make those dreams come true.
 But even a seemingly endless amount of money can disappear if you don't have a plan for it.

 To avoid this, take the time to set some concrete goals to achieve with your windfall.
 On that list should be paying off any debt.
 After that, consider what's important to you — maybe helping your friends and family, contributing to specific charities, buying big-ticket items for yourself like a new house, a new car, and a dream vacation, or perhaps even setting up a legacy like a trust to help your community or a wing in a local hospital.